samanthajyee/samdyl-projects/README.md

 **Phase**: Idea stage (no dev yet)
 **Samantha**: —
 **Dylan**: —
-**Next up**: define core game loop, early demo, attention monetization prototype
+**Next up**: define core gameplay loop, early demo, attention monetization prototype

 ---

 ## 🛠️ Shared Taskboard

+What we’re both tackling next—across all projects:

 - 🔄 Sync Dylan’s VSCode and repo access: In progress
 - 🧪 Run ALGO training loop via Live Share and review first full report
 - ✅ Add Figma link of dashboard prototype to ALGO repo
 - ⏳ Add Figma link of app prototype to BASEBALL repo: Coming soon
-- 💻 Draft and approve BASEBALL full-stack dev build path—what can we do and what do we still need to learn?
+- 💻 Draft and approve BASEBALL full-stack dev build path—what can we do, what do we still need to learn?